 Worship Events on Christmas Eve in Rome

 Christmas Eve Mass at the Vatican is the most popular place for worship.
-If you’d like to book a seat for the inside of the Basilica, you must book very far in advance.
+If you’d like to book a seat inside St. Peter’s Basilica, you must book very far in advance.
 These tickets are very hard to come by.
-However, you get to sit or stand with people from all over the world coming together to watch the Pope.
+However, you’ll get to sit (or stand) with people from all over the world coming together to watch the pope.

-Few things describe Italy at Christmas better than nativity scenes, or “presepi.”
-It is said that in 1223 St. Francis of Assisi created the first nativity scene, and since then, the tradition has remained strong.
+Few things describe Italy at Christmas better than nativity scenes, or presepi.
+It’s said that in 1223, St. Francis of Assisi created the first nativity scene, and since then, the tradition has remained strong.

-You will see presepi in every church around the holidays, as well as most shop and bakery display windows.
-An impressive, life-size display will be in St.Peter’s Square next to the Christmas tree.
+You’ll see presepi in every church around the holidays, as well as most shop and bakery window displays.
+For an impressive, life-size display, head to St.Peter’s Square next to the Christmas tree.